My momma used to call them: “hypocrites”.

-I believe, that true compassion is remembering the person as a human being who got caught up in the devastating whirlwind of addiction.
-Like driving through a windstorm, thinking you’ll get through it with a couple scratches but a hurricane is waiting within to give you the ride of your life.
+I believe that true compassion is remembering the person as a human being who got caught up in the devastating whirlwind of addiction.
+Like driving through a windstorm, thinking you’ll get through it with a couple of scratches but a hurricane is waiting within to give you the ride of your life.

-I believe that it’s us, with the healthy brains, who can show the addict how to handle the stress of a
+I believe that it’s us, with healthy brains, who can show the addict how to handle the stress of a

-Of course they have to be somewhat willing, but we can still model UN-toxic behavior & healthy empathy.
+Of course, they have to be somewhat willing, but we can still model UN-toxic behavior & healthy empathy.

 Being treated like they are humans who made some mistakes will give them hope that they CAN SUCCEED at recovery and that they are NOT a lost cause.